USDA Loan Questions and Answers

 Do USDA loans cover mobile homes?

-Yes, but we do not offer mobile home financing with USDA loans or any type of mortgage program.
-You will need to speak with another lender if you want to buy a mobile home.
+Yes, USDA loans cover mobile homes, too but, at this point of time, we do not offer mobile home financing under USDA loans or any type of mortgage program.
+You can get in touch with any other lender in case you wish to opt for USDA loan for buying a mobile home.

-Yes, cosigners are allowed.
-The income from the cosigning applicant must not exceed the total income allowed per household for your county.
-A wonderful benefit of USDA loans is that you can have a non-occupant co-borrower / cosigner on the loan.
-Many conventional programs will not allow this, but USDA guidelines permit a non-occupant cosigner.
+Yes, you can have co-signers on a USDA loan.
+However, the income of the co-signing applicant must not exceed the total income allowed per household for the county in which the borrower falls.
+The best benefit of USDA loans is that the borrower can have a non-occupant co-borrower /co-signer on the loan.
+Most of the conventional loan programs do not allow this facility however, USDA loans permit a non-occupant co-signer.

 How much can I borrow with a USDA loan?

-The maximum loan amount that you can borrow is based upon your income.
-It is actually not as much based upon the total amount that you make, but the ratio of your debt versus income (debt-to-income ratio).
+The maximum loan amount a borrower can borrow under the USDA loan is based on their income.
+This amount is potentially based on the total earnings of the borrower versus the amount one must pay in loan, which means the ratio of your debt versus income (debt-to-income ratio).

-The maximum percentage of your income that your mortgage payment can be is 29%.
-So for a $4,000 household income, the max amount your mortgage payment can be is $1,160.
-Now, what is the most important ratio is the total amount of your monthly debts, in addition to your mortgage payment.
-This is called your “backend ratio”.
-The highest backend ratio that is allowed is $41%.
-So your monthly debts and new mortgage payment together must not exceed 41% of your income.
-If you make $4,000/month, this equals $1,640/month.
+The maximum percentage of one’s income that one can mortgage payment for can be 29%.
+For example, for a $4,000 household income, the maximum permitted amount of mortgage payment is $1,160.
+Herein, the most crucial part of this is the “backend ratio” which refers to the ratio between one’s total monthly debts, in addition to the mortgage payment.
+The highest permitted backend ratio is $41%.
+Thus, one’s monthly debts and new mortgage payment in total should not exceed 41% of their income.
+For example, if you earn $4,000/month, this will equal to $1,640/month.